ActiveReports Barcode Tutorial & FAQ

 - In Visual Basic, Choose Project - Add Module.

 - Select the IDAutomationVBA.bas file.
-If not yet installed,

 - On the ActiveReport toolbox, choose the TextBox control and